MissKay/js-course/week_three.md

 We have already worked with the DOM before.

 ```
-var canvas = document.getElementById(‘canvas');
+var canvas = document.getElementById('canvas');
 ```

 Now let's take what we know and do something a little different.
-Instead of working on ‘canvas' we are going to interact with the DOM directly.
+Instead of working on 'canvas' we are going to interact with the DOM directly.
 Let's first get the width and height of the DOM window.

 ```
 var width = window.innerWidth;
 var height = window.innerHeight;

-var dimensions = document.createElement(‘P');
+var dimensions = document.createElement('P');
-dimensions.textConent = width + ‘, ‘ + height;
+dimensions.textConent = width + ', ' + height;

 document.appendChild(dimensions);
 ```